 Pausing is kindness

-Often I feel like what I have to do in response to another person's actions is unclear.
-All I know is that I want to be kind.
-Since I want to be kind and yet I am uncertain how to act, I often immediately opt to pause and choose inaction for a while.
-For a long time, I saw this as my weakness.
-I saw my inability to take immediate action as ambivalence.
-Today, however, I have learned to be more kind to myself and see pausing and inaction as the kindest thing I can do to another person as I wait for a clearer path forward.
-To be clear, there are instances where in an immediate action is automatic.
-For example, when I see someone hurting a child or an animal, I don't think twice to save that which is suffering.
-But more often than not, the responses needed by situations are nuanced.
-In these instances, I've realized that pausing to evaluate the next best action is the kindest thing I can do because if I don't do so it is easy for me to do something I would later regret.
+However, more often than not, the responses needed for situations are nuanced.
+In these instances, I’ve realized that pausing to evaluate the next best action is the kindest thing I can do, because if I don’t, it is easy for me to do something I would later regret.
 Sometimes, I would later realize that the pause itself is the answer and that I no longer have to do anything.
 I have learned the limitations of human efforts and intentions.
 Whether I act or not, I will always be limited.